hongkim25/TLTP/README.md

 29 AUG 2025 - Woke up at 7:30.
 Got admitted to the Programmers' backend bootcamp + talked to Gemini/Chatgpt + Datacamp/Brilliant python + Babbel/Duolingo Spanish + read "Breaking routine" (80% complete)

 30 AUG 2025 - Woke up at 7:30.
 Did a research on bootcamps + talked to Gemini/Chatgpt + Datacamp/Brilliant python + Babbel/Duolingo Spanish + read "Starting a career at Apple with military experience" (40% complete)

+31 AUG 2025 - Woke up at 6:30.
+The last day of the initial planning phase of TLTP!
+Planned for the next months of TLTP, Set the target companies to apply in 2026 + talked to Gemini/Chatgpt + Datacamp/Brilliant python + Babbel/Duolingo Spanish + read "Starting a career at Apple with military experience" (70% complete)